learn-co-curriculum/hs-github-lab/README.md

 * This `push` command is telling the code, get on up there to github.
 The `-u` stands for "upstream", the `origin` indicates that this is the "original" repository created for this project, and `master` indicates that you are pushing this code to the master branch.
 If you get a message prompting you to type in yes/no, type in yes.

 * We only use this extended command the first time that we push up code to a repository.
-After this first time you can push code up to this same repository with just `git push`.
+After this you can push code up to this same repository with just the `git push` command.

 * Refresh the page on your github repository and check out the files you just added.
 Great job!